Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Discussion

 \subsection{Surrounding environment}

-V721\,CrA and BN\,CrA belong to different subclusters within the Corona Australis complex, as we have introduced in \secname~\ref{sec:intro}.
+V721\,CrA and BN\,CrA belong to different subclusters within the Corona Australis complex, as we discuss in the Introduction.
 The first one is on-cloud, whereas the second one is off-cloud.
-We remark here that the results of our analysis agree with the generally expected properties of disks in those groups.
+We note here that the results of our analysis agree with the generally expected properties of disks in those groups.